uikit/uikit-site/docs/pages/visibility.md

 ## Hover

-Use one of the following classes to display elements only when they are hovered.
+Use one of the following classes to display elements only when they are being hovered.

 | Class	| Description |
 | --- | --- |